Tangent5969/Sorting/README.md

 visualiser and the settings panel.

 To get started expand the ***Sort*** dropdown to select an algorithm and adjust the ***Size*** slider to the desired array size.
 Press the ***Start*** button to begin the sort.
+(It is not necessary to manually shuffle the array before sorting.)

 To change the delay between operations, adjust the ***Speed*** slider between 0ms and 100ms.
-(A value of 0 may be too fast for most array sizes and sorting algorithms).
+(A value of 0 may be too fast for most array sizes and sorting algorithms.)

 There are two modes for the visualiser - Bars and Image.
 Press the ***Render Switch*** button to switch between the two.